cao-jacky/personal_portfolio/docs/education.md

 ## University of Oulu, Finland
 *2019 - Current*

 I am aiming for a **Doctor of Science (Technology)** degree in **Computer Science and Engineering**.
 I have been awaiting the defence of my doctoral thesis since October 2023.
-My thesis is titled "5G Edge-Enhanced Mobile Augmented Reality.",
+My thesis is titled "5G Edge-Enhanced Mobile Augmented Reality.".

 ## Durham University, UK
 *2015 - 2019*